-The architecturally imposing Grossmunster is one of the most historically significant buildings in Zurich and one of the city's major churches.
-With a past rooted in legend and intimately connected with some of Europe's most important events, the Grossmunster is a place of enormous appeal to anyone with an interest in history.
+The architecturally imposing Grossmünster is one of the most historically significant buildings in Zurich and one of the city's major churches.
+With a past rooted in legend and intimately connected with some of Europe's most important events, the church is a place of enormous appeal to anyone with an interest in history.

-The Grossmunster was a centre of Catholic worship until the 16th century when one of the great leaders of the Protestant Reformation movement took to the pulpit.
-Huldrych Zwingili preached the new ideas in the Grossmunster for 12 years, turning Zurich into one of Europe's major religious centre, attracting scholars and theologians from across the area.
+The Grossmünster was a center of Catholic worship until the 16th century when one of the great leaders of the Protestant Reformation movement took to the pulpit.
+Huldrych Zwingili preached the new ideas in the Grossmünster for 12 years, turning Zurich into one of Europe's religious centers, and attracting scholars and theologians to the area.

-To fully enjoy a trip to historic Zurich, it is important to find high quality accommodation.
-Guests at the Radisson Blu Hotel, Zurich Airport will find that the vibrant hotel is the perfect place to relax after a day enjoying the sights and sounds of the city.
+Stay at the Radisson Blu Hotel, Zurich Airport for the perfect place to relax after a day enjoying the sights and sounds of the historic city.